 3 What is the effect of a declaration that the credit is for a non-Code purpose?

-Sometimes a credit provider will ask a consumer to sign a declaration that the credit sought is to be provided for a non-Code purpose, such as a A document signed by a debtor before entering a loan contract, stating that the credit is for business, not domestic, purposes..
+Sometimes a credit provider will ask a consumer to sign a declaration that the credit sought is to be provided for a non-Code purpose, such as a Business Purpose Declaration.
 Signing a declaration creates a presumption that the credit contract and the credit provided under it, is not covered by the NCC (s 13(2)).
 However, unlike under the Old Code, this presumption is not conclusive under the NCC.

 For contracts entered into on or after 1 July 2010, the declaration must be substantially in the form prescribed by regulation 68 of the NCCP Regulations (otherwise it will be ineffective), and must contain a warning that the protection of the NCC may be lost as a result of signing the declaration.

 The declaration will not be effective if, at the time the declaration was made, the credit provider, or a person prescribed by the NCCP Regulations, knew or had reason to believe (or would have done if they had made reasonable enquiries) that the credit would in fact be applied wholly or predominantly for a Code purpose (s 13(3) NCCP).
 Because regulation 67 of the NCCP Regulations defines a prescribed person broadly, the knowledge of most people ordinarily involved in arranging a business purpose declaration will be relevant in deciding whether a business purpose declaration is effective.

 If a declaration is found to be ineffective under the NCC (s 13(3)), the credit will be taken to have been provided for a Code purpose.
 This exception protects debtors, who might otherwise be tricked into signing away their right to protection under the NCC.
 This is a significant improvement on the Old Code and should help to address Code-avoidance mechanisms.